-La Raza’s constituents are UW Registered Student Organizations (RSOs) that work toward the empowerment of Latinx & Chicanx communities.
+La Raza’s constituents organizations are UW Registered Student Organizations (RSOs) that work toward the empowerment of Latinx & Chicanx communities.
 If your organization wishes to become one of La Raza’s constituents, please email the director at email@example.com

 CCM at the University of Washington in Seattle strives to improve the health outcomes of the under-served minority populations in communities through education and activism while also supporting our members as we pursue future careers in the various fields of health.
 We will work to establish and maintain our members interests in health by doing workshops and actively seeking relationships with allies in the health field.
 We will recruit other students who are interested in health by building professional skills that consist of networking, mentorship and educational workshops.
 We will work to encourage active exploration of various health fields by providing shadowing opportunities, clinical exposure, and volunteering events.
 We hope that through our activism and relationships with our peers, students and community, that we will create a strong network of health professionals working together to allow our under-served communities to have better health outcomes and better access to healthcare.